Exploring Paso

 AVILA BEACH

-Each year we drive to SLO to begin a bike ride.
+Most years we head down near SLO to begin one of our rides.
 An option for a post ride lunch is to have a change of clothes in your car and drive into Avila Beach.
-The Avila Beach Farmers Market is a seasonal event that takes place on Fridays beginning in April each year.
-The market is right on the Avila Beach downtown promenade.
-What other market do you know of with the majestic Pacific as the backdrop?
-They have live music, great food from local restaurants, Central Coast wine tasting, and fun for everyone.
+The promenade area has a couple of coffee shops including our favorite, Kraken Coffee.
 Right off the promenade is Peloton Cellars, a bike themed wine shop and tasting room.
 They have a great selection of bike themed clothes and gifts.
 The Libertine Brewing Tasting Room is also in the heart of the downtown Avila Beach area.
 Who wants to sit on the beach, eat lunch, and listen to to a great band on the promenade?
 It might be a lovely way to take in more of Avila Beach before heading back to the Adelaide for dinner on your own!

 ESTRELLA WARBIRD MUSEUM